Cancer Medication Safety

 Injection Site Reactions

 Some medications can cause reactions in the tissues around an IV or central line.
-Reactions can be caused by a sensitivity to the medication being given or by if the medication leaks out of the blood vessels and into the nearby tissues.
+Reactions can be caused by a sensitivity to the medication or by the medication leaking out of the blood vessels and into the nearby tissues.